krisahil/give/README.md

   },
   "public": {
-    "URL": "giving page URL, you should use https://" "stripe": {
+    "URL": "giving page URL, you should use https://" "stripe_publishable: "publishable Stripe Key",
-      "publishable": "publishable Stripe Key"
-    },
     "contact_address": "general contact email address",
     "support_address": "support email address",
-    "other_support_addresses": ["array of addresses only currently used for the new account added emails"], "canceled_gift_address": "group email for notifying when a recurring gift is canceled", "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "large_gift_address": "group email for notifiying when gifts larger than $500 are given", "org_name": "Your org name",
+    "other_support_addresses": ["array of addresses only currently used for the new account added emails"], "canceled_gift_address": "group email for notifying when a recurring gift is canceled", "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "large_gift_address": "group email for notifying when gifts larger than $500 are given", "donor_tools_site": "Get a DonorTools site, there is a two week free trial. http://www.donortools.com.
+Then use the site name that is assigned to you.
+It should look like this https://your_name.donortools.com", "full_org_name": "For example, 'Trash Mountain Project, Inc.'", "org_name": "Your org name",
     "org_street_address": "Your org street address, for example '1555 NW Gage BLVD", "org_city": "Your org city",